Arabic Invoice OCR: Extract Data to Excel or JSON

 The hard part of Arabic English invoice OCR is not the alphabet alone.
 It is the way scripts, labels, and values coexist on real supplier documents.
 A vendor name may be in English while the address, item descriptions, and tax labels are in Arabic.
 Another invoice may use English field labels, Arabic line descriptions, and numeric item codes in the same table.
 If extraction treats the page as a reading-order problem instead of an invoice-structure problem, the output can look complete while being unusable.

 Right-to-left layout is the most visible source of errors.
 A flat OCR text dump can detach a total from the label beside it, place table columns in the wrong order, or mix header fields with line-item text.
-That is especially risky when an invoice has Arabic labels on one side, English translations on the other, and amounts aligned by column rather than sentence order.
+The risk peaks when an invoice has Arabic labels on one side, English translations on the other, and amounts aligned by column rather than sentence order.

 Native PDFs are not automatically safe.
 A PDF can contain selectable Arabic text and still hide the table structure that an AP team needs.
 Scanned invoices add another layer because the system has to recognize text and infer layout from the image.
 In both cases, Arabic invoice data capture succeeds only when the extraction output preserves the accounting relationship between labels and values.